bellmit/attic/README.md

     git config jenkins.job my-project
     git config jenkins.token SECRET_TOKEN

+### Multiple repositories

+If you share the same Jenkins server across several projects (not unusual), you can put the Jenkins URL in a shared config file (such as `~/.gitconfig`) instead of configuring it for each project.

 ## Build-on-push

 To configure a repository to automatically submit build requests on push,